|

 neared the front of the building I jumped the small speed bump and

-floored it, plowing straight across the well manicured lawn.
-A couple
+floored the gas pedal, plowing straight across the manicured lawn.
+A

-of stunned onlookers scattered as I slammed my vehicle headlong into the
+couple of stunned onlookers scattered as I slammed my vehicle headlong

 Emerging from the elevator and pausing outside the large glass doors of